 Teach your children to decide for themselves whether something is right or wrong, helpful or harmful.

 Bring up examples of situations they may be in; then explore what might happen if they respond a certain way.
-Let them think about the consequences of their actions.
+Let them think about the consequences of their actions and behavior.
 If they have an uneasy feeling, something is probably wrong.

 Sometimes children just need help getting away from a bad situation.
 Provide them with some responses they can use to resist peer pressure.